dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.4.3 =
+* Fix: Disable Mashshare on 404 pages to prevent "Trying to get property of non-object"
+* New: Tested up to WordPress 4.3

 = 2.4.2 =
 * New: New shortcode argument allows you to define custom url´s, e.g. [mashshare url="yourwebsite.com/yourpage"]
 * New: Tested up to Wordpress 4.2.4